 The Spanish Don't Sleep Enough

-The main reason is that Spain is in the wrong timezone!
-Spain shares the Iberian peninsula with Portugal, and, geographically speaking, is almost perfectly aligned with Britain, both of which operate on GMT, while Spain is on Central European Time, which extends as far east as Poland's border with Belarus and Ukraine!
+The (quite interesting) reason is that Spain is in the wrong timezone.
+Spain shares the Iberian peninsula with Portugal, and, geographically speaking, is almost perfectly aligned with Britain, both of which operate on GMT, while Spain is on Central European Time, which extends as far east as Poland's border with Belarus and Ukraine.

-Another reason why the Spanish stop for siesta is not so much out of need but out of want - the Spanish like stopping for a while at lunch time.
+Another reason why the Spanish stop for siesta is not so much out of need but out of want -- the Spanish truly enjoy that traditional lunchtime break.
 It allows them to stay up later in the evening without fading (you'll rarely hear a Spaniard saying 'I think I'll have an early night tonight').
-The late nightlife of Spain may have (partially) caused (or maintained) Spain's siesta culture, but it is the chance for a siesta which allows the late night partying lifestyle to continue - and many Spaniards don't want that to change.
+The late nightlife of Spain may have (partially) caused (or maintained) Spain's siesta culture, but it is the chance for a siesta which allows the late night partying lifestyle to continue -- and many Spaniards don't want that to change.

 Also, a nap in the afternoon is good for you.
-The Spanish Society of Primary Care Physicians say that a siesta reduces stress and improves memory, alertness and cardio-vascular performance.
-They say that siestas should last around 25 minutes to have the optimal benefit.
+The Spanish Society of Primary Care Physicians says that a siesta reduces stress and improves memory, alertness, and cardiovascular performance.
+It's said that siestas should last around 25 minutes to have the optimal benefit.

 The End of the Siesta?

-In truth, the siesta had been dying for a while now.
-Pressure in the job market means that many people are unwilling or unable to take long breaks and air conditioning has helped them to work through the hottest part of the day.
+In truth, the siesta has been dying for a while now.
+A higher pressure modern job market means that many people are unwilling or unable to take long breaks and air conditioning has helped them to work through the hottest part of the day.

 The gradual disappearance of the siesta has not changed the late-night lifestyle, which means the Spanish sleep an average of one hour less per day than other European countries.

 Even before the recent law changes and economic pressures of the past few years, the siesta would hit Madrid and Barcelona much less than in Granada or Salamanca.
-Big supermarkets and department stores in much of the country stay open during the siesta (I don't know why they weren't affected by the old 72-hour-per-week law).
+Big supermarkets and department stores in much of the country stay open during the siesta.
 In winter, when the heat isn't stifling, this can be a good time to go shopping as many Spaniards will stay away during this time.
-But be careful, many stores will be closed and you may struggle to get everything done.
+Overall, many stores will be closed and you may struggle to get everything done.

 Today's hectic lifestyle will often not allow people the time to sleep, but many still do their best to fit a little nap in when they can.
-But no, the Spanish office is not equipped with a bed out back for the director to catch forty winks - though I'm sure they'd like one!
+However, the typical Spanish office is not equipped with a bed for an executive to catch forty winks -- though it certainly would be welcomed!